fleetdm/fleet/handbook/engineering/README.md

 ### Creating an engineering-initiated story

-1. Create an [engineer-initiated request issue](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=~engineering-initiated&projects=&template=eng-initiated-request.md&title=) in GitHub.
+1. Create a [new user story issue](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story%2C%3Aproduct&projects=&template=story.md&title=) in GitHub.
 2. Label it `~engineering-initiated` and the relevant product group.
 3. Assign it to yourself.
 You will own this user story until it is either prioritized or closed.
 4. Schedule a time with an EM and/or PM to present your story.
 Iterate based on feedback.